PetmeetlyPetmeetly

 The German Shepherd breeding guide

-Breeding a German Shepherd well is mostly a discipline problem, not a guesswork problem.
-Test the hips and elbows.
-Test the SOD1 gene.
-Match working drive to working drive, show conformation to show conformation.
+Breeding a German Shepherd well comes down to discipline: test hips, elbows, and the SOD1 gene, and match drive to drive, show conformation to show conformation.

 Find a Shepherd mateRead the health checklist